Patryk-Buczkowski/my_shop_backend/README.md

 It is still in progress :)
-it is connected with mongoDB atlas and next will be perfect front-end
++ connected with mongoDB atlas and next will be:
+- perfect front-end
+- payment method provided by przelewy24